trumbitta/nx-trumbitta/packages/nx-plugin-openapi/README.md

 ?
 What name would you like to use? api-docs
 ?
 What's the name of the lib containing the API spec file? api-spec ?
 What's the path of the API spec file, starting from the lib root? src/api-spec.openapi.yml ?
-Which OpenAPITool generator would you like to use? (https://github.com/OpenAPITools/openapi-generator) html
-?
-Do you want to specify any additional properties for the generator? key1=value1,key2=value2 (https://openapi-generator.tech/docs/generators)
+Which OpenAPITool generator would you like to use?
+(Info: https://github.com/OpenAPITools/openapi-generator) html ?
+Do you want to specify any additional properties for the generator? key1=value1,key2=value2 (Info: https://openapi-generator.tech/docs/generators)
 CREATE libs/api-docs/README.md (1236 bytes)
 UPDATE workspace.json (1220 bytes)
 UPDATE nx.json (837 bytes)